-- Recognized as the top Postgraduate Training Program in Ontario by PARO in 2018. - Learner-centred with a well-supported and resident led wellness program. - Excellent mentoring and career advisement. - Strong experience with and leadership in Competency-based Medical Education (CBME). - Great waterfront and family friendly city.
+- Recognized as the top Postgraduate Training Program in Ontario by PARO in 2018. - Program Administrator awarded the PARO 2023 Lois H. Ross Resident Advocate Award. - Learner-centred with a well-supported and resident led wellness program. - Excellent mentoring and career advisement. - Strong experience with and leadership in Competency-based Medical Education (CBME). - Great waterfront and family friendly city.